The FRC Toolkit

 - Item 5: Provide the complete address of the transferring office.
 If records come from one office, but the SF 135 should be sent to a different office, please include BOTH addresses.
 Specify where the approved SF 135 should be sent, and where the final SF 135 should be sent.

-- Item 6: This three-part number comprises the transfer number (formerly known as accession number) and is completed by the FRC after they receive the transfer.
+- Item 6: This three-part number comprises the transfer number (formerly known as accession number) and is generated by ARCIS once the transfer is created.

 - Item 6(a): Enter the NARA record group number assigned to the records of the agency (or component) making the transfer.

 - Item 6(b): Enter the last two digits of the current fiscal year.